-- Supporting Documents: Applicants have to provide a copy of high school marks/certificate, a copy of university transcripts and graduation certificate.
+- Supporting Documents: Applicants have to provide a copy of high school marks/certificate, a copy of university transcripts, and a graduation certificate.
 If they have not yet graduated, they should submit a copy of university marks to date, a copy of passport or national ID card, a copy of English language results, an offer letter from, Three references;

-- Ph.D. applicants only: In addition to three references, they must also submit a supporting statement from their proposed university supervisor or other academic/professional expert which supports the relevance of and need for their studies at the Ph.D. level in their home country.
+- Ph.D. applicants only: In addition to three references, they must also submit a supporting statement from their proposed university supervisor or another academic/professional expert which supports the relevance of and need for their studies at the Ph.D. level in their home country.

 - Admission Requirments: Applicants must have applied for an eligible course at a Foundation partner university (or have legitimate exceptional reasons for applying for a non-partner university).

 - Language Requirements: Applicants need to provide evidence that they meet the Foundation’s English language requirement.
 This is a score in IELTS of at least 6.0 overall with a minimum of 6.0 in each band.
 However, some UK universities have higher English language requirements and if they are selected for an interview they must provide proof that they have met their proposed university’s requirements.